Text Plans (Paternova™ v.0.9.9)

 Notes:

-- To learn more about the api parameters, go to https://www.alphavantage.co/documentation.
+- To learn more about the API parameters, visit https://ai.google.dev/gemini-api/docs/text-generation.

-- This plan requests data from Alpha Vantage servers by sharing the plan parameters.
-Alpha Vantage privacy policy is available at https://www.alphavantage.co/privacy.
+- This plan requests data from Google's servers by sharing the plan parameters.
+The Terms of Service for Gemini are available at https://ai.google.dev/gemini-api/terms.

-- Network timeout (Settings/Connection Timeout) may need to be raised to allow enough time for API response to arrive.
+- You may need to increase the network timeout (Preferences > Network Timeout) to allow enough time for the API response to arrive.

 Example